Alfond Grant Guidelines

-The Harold Alfond College Challenge (“HACC”) was established by the Alfond Scholarship Foundation (“ASF”).
+The Harold Alfond College Challenge (“HACC”), also known as My Alfond Grant, was established by the Alfond Scholarship Foundation (“ASF”).
 The Finance Authority of Maine (“FAME”) assists ASF with the administration of the HACC.
 ASF will designate $500 (“Alfond Grant”) to each eligible recipient as follows:

-A. To a child born on or after January 1, 2013 who is reported by the Maine Bureau of Vital Records (“BVR”) as a Maine resident birth, and for whom the Alfond Grant has not already been linked to a NextGen College Investing Plan (NextGen) account naming the child as the beneficiary of the account.
-Such a child will be deemed eligible for the Alfond Grant after the BVR records are received by FAME.
+A. To a child born on or after January 1, 2013 who is reported by the Maine Office of Data, Research, and Vital Statistics (“MODRVS”) as a Maine resident birth, and for whom the Alfond Grant has not already been linked to a NextGen College Investing Plan (NextGen) account naming the child as the beneficiary of the account.
+Such a child will be deemed eligible for the Alfond Grant after the MODRVS records are received by FAME.
 If a NextGen account is opened for such a child, the Alfond Grant may be linked to the NextGen account.

 C. To a child who was not born a Maine resident, but for whom a NextGen account is opened on or before the child’s first birthday, and the child is a Maine resident at the time of account opening.
 For such a child, the Alfond Grant will be linked to the NextGen account established for the child.